tanmayc98/aries-cloudagent-python/demo/README.md

 Alice:

 ```
-    3 = Send Message - send a message to Faber
+    3 = Send Message - send a message
     4 = Input New Invitation
     x = Exit - stop and exit
 ```

-Go to the Faber prompt, enter "1" to send a credential, and then "2" to request a proof.
+Go to the Company prompt, enter "1" to send a credential, and then "2" to request a proof.